 Heat transfer vinyl comes in a wide range of colors and finishes that work well on certain fabrics and not others.
 For example, besides standard finish vinyl, you could make projects using:

 Stretch heat transfer vinyl is great for athletic-style apparel like leggings or workout shirts.
 It’s extra thin and will stretch with the garment.
-Metallic or glitter HTV, on the other hand, is thicker, more rigid and best used in smaller pieces to make up a larger graphic effect.
+Holographic or glitter HTV, on the other hand, is thicker, more rigid and best used in smaller pieces to make up a larger graphic effect.

 So, now it’s time to figure out what vinyl to buy.
 The gold standard for heat transfer vinyl is Siser Easyweed.
 It’s incredibly versatile and durable and comes in 58 colors.
 Siser (pronounced seezer) has a wide product lineup of all kinds of amazing finishes and colors that perform exceptionally.